zachleat/heading-anchors/README.md

 * Links are positioned alongside heading text, but _not_ nested inside of headings (for improved screen-reader compatibility and accessibility)
 * Prefers the CSS Anchoring API (where available) but works using JavaScript positioning when the API is not available.
+* Establishes a placeholder element to establish space for the anchor link and so that heading text doesn’t reflow during interaction
 * Automatically matches `font` styling of the heading (`font-family`, `line-height`, `font-size`, and `font-weight`)
 * Useful when you want to exclude anchor links from your RSS feed.